iqbal-dev/car-rental-reservation-system/README.md

 ## Overview

-This web app is designed to manage a car rental business, allowing both admins and users to interact smoothly with the booking system.
+This app is designed to manage a car rental business, allowing both admins and users to interact smoothly with the booking system.
 The app provides features for car management, booking rides, and viewing rental history.

 ## Features